 Documentation of Available Controls – Systems to be hosted solely by the university must make available documentation outlining the security controls and posture of the proposed system.
 At a minimum, this must include information about available authentication mechanisms for the information system and information about user, administrator, and third-party access to information that will be handled by the system.

-A Higher-Education-Industry Standard Self-assessment of the Vendor’s and Product’s Security Posture – This self-assessment report shall include at minimum information required in items 1) and 2), an explanation of the vendor’s overall posture, and appropriate contact details for vendor technical personnel.
+A Higher-Education-Industry Standard Self-Assessment of the Vendor’s and Product’s Security Posture – This self-assessment report shall include at minimum information required in items 1) and 2), an explanation of the vendor’s overall posture, and appropriate contact details for vendor technical personnel.
 The preferred self-assessment report is the Higher Education Cloud Vendor Assessment Tool (HECVAT), provided by EDUCAUSE.
 Other reports that may be suitable substitutes for the HECVAT include SOC 1 or SOC 2 reports.
-At the ISO’s (or designee’s), discretion, additional, supplemental information from the vendor may be necessary.
+At the CISO’s (or designee’s), discretion, additional, supplemental information from the vendor may be necessary.

 A Report of a Recent Penetration and Vulnerability Test Conducted by a Qualified Third Party – The penetration and vulnerability report must be the result of a recent assessment conducted by a third party.
 The third party that produces the report must be reasonably qualified to assess the vendor or service provider with which the university plans to do business.
 The vendor or service provider must also provide information about its plans to remedy any significant findings outlined within the third party’s report.
 In instances where a product is to be hosted solely by the university, the Information Security Office shall conduct appropriate levels of testing instead.

 Exemptions to this requirement as it pertains to new (unassessed) information resources handling confidential information shall not be granted under any circumstance (see Texas Government Code §2054.517).